xirhxq/python-common-utils/README.md

 # python-common-utils

-`python-common-utils` is a utility library designed to provide common Python functionalities to help developers with general-purpose programming tasks.
-It includes a variety of modules, such as control algorithms and data buffering utilities, to assist with common programming needs.
+`python-common-utils` is a utility library designed to support various engineering and experimental tasks.
+Each functionality is implemented as a separate, object-oriented module, making it easy to integrate into different projects.
+This library is ROS-agnostic, meaning it can be used both within a ROS environment and independently of ROS.

 ## Features